unionai-oss/unionml/docs/tutorials/mnist.md

 fetch_openml_cached = memory.cache(fetch_openml)
 ```

+We do this so we don't have to re-download the dataset it every time we need to
+train a model.

+## Define Core UnionML Functions

-Next, we define our core UnionML app functions:
+Run the following command to define our core UnionML app functions:

 ```{code-cell} ipython3
 @dataset.reader(cache=True, cache_version="1")